 I hate to admit it.
 I am a Health Coach for goodness sake!
-I have already lost so much weight.
-I am usually so careful … but I sit here about to type the terrible truth.
+I’ve already lost so much weight.
+I’m usually so careful, but I sit here about to type the terrible truth.
 I gained 12lbs over the summer!

-It has taken me a few months but I finally found the game plan that has helped me to avoid the waistline spread.
-I know many of us who work-at-home struggle with the same issue, so here’s your chance to put a game plan in place too!
-These aren’t the newest ideas you have ever heard.
-In fact, sometimes just going back to what originally made you successful is all you really need.
-These suggestions aren’t earth shattering, but they DO work!
+It’s taken me a few months, but I’ve finally found the game plan that has helped me to avoid the waistline spread.
+I know many of you who work-at-home struggle with weight gain too, so here’s your chance to put a game plan in place!

 - Consider how you best eat and plan either small meals you can eat during the day or one big lunch.

-Working from home requires a great amount of dedication and motivation; it can be very easy to get distracted so it’s imperative to create a daily or weekly schedule to stay on top of deadlines and projects.
-Same goes for healthy eating and exercising, if you don’t schedule it in and plan for it, healthy choices can easily be filled with work, household chores, and eating poorly.
-Schedule times for meals, snacks, and exercise, it will help you stay trim and give you a clear head for work related matters.
+Working from home requires a great amount of dedication and motivation; it can be easy to get distracted, so it’s imperative to create a daily or weekly schedule to stay on top of deadlines and projects.
+The same goes for healthy eating and exercising, if you don’t schedule it in and plan for it, healthy choices can easily be filled with work, household chores, and eating poorly.
+Schedule times for meals, snacks, and exercise, it will help you stay trim and give you a clear head for work-related matters.

-When you work from home you lose the social interaction of co-workers and loneliness and boredom can set in, and in turn, can cause over-eating.
-If you’re feeling lonely pack up laptop and head to your local café, coffee shop, bookstore, or library, most places offer free wireless internet connections.
+When you work-from-home, you lose the social interaction of co-workers, and loneliness and boredom can set in, and in turn, can cause over-eating.
+If you’re feeling lonely, pack up a laptop, and head to your local café, coffee shop, bookstore, or library, most places offer free wireless internet connections.
 This will give you a dose of social interaction while fighting those cravings to raid the fridge and eat when you’re not really hungry.

 Don’t have the time or money to join a gym?
 Too hot to run outdoors?
-Many cable providers have free exercise channels where you can do everything from yoga and aerobics to Pilates and hip-hop cardio dance.
+Try streaming a free class online where you can do everything from yoga and aerobics to Pilates and hip-hop cardio dance.
+Peloton offers a free trial of their fitness app.
 Or do you have kids that just won’t let you get through an entire exercise routine?
 Put on some music and run around and dance with them.

-In the end, we all know there is no Magic Wand to wave that will help us loose those extra 5- 10 lbs.
-We all know that wishing is not going to help us maintain a healthy weight.
-But every time we can get some new ideas to add into our bag of tricks, we should consider how they might work for us.
+In the end, we all know there is no magic wand to wave that will help us lose those extra 5- 10 lbs.
+We all know that wishing is not going to help us lose weight.
+But every time we can get some new ideas to add to our bag of tricks, we should consider how they might work for us.
 Listen to your body and your head.
-I bet if I asked you right now “What three solutions can you do right now to help you achieve this goal?”
+I bet if I asked you right now, “What three solutions can you do right now to help you achieve this goal?”
 You would know exactly what you needed to do!
 Answer the question!
 Follow these tips.
 YOU CAN DO IT!

-Laurianna Murray is owner of Laurianna Murray Wellness and author of The Curvy Life blog.
-After making a total life transformation and learning that being healthy can truly become a lifestyle, she is passionate about helping other women lose weight, have more energy and learn how to change their own lifestyle once and for all.
+Laurianna Murray is the owner of Laurianna Murray Wellness and author of The Curvy Life blog.
+After making a total life transformation and learning that being healthy can truly become a lifestyle, she is passionate about helping other women lose weight, have more energy, and learn how to change their own lifestyle once and for all.
 She also has a desire to help people in the Bariatric surgery process be fully successful on their journey.
-She offers in person and telephone health coaching, cooking classes, meal planning and more.
+She offers in-person and telephone health coaching, cooking classes, meal planning, and more.
 You can follow Laurianna on Twitter @LAMwellness and @thecurvylife.